e3nn/e3nn/docs/api/io/io.rst

 io
 ==

-This submodule contains subclasses of `Irreps` for specialized representations.
+This submodule contains subclasses of `e3nn.o3.Irreps` for specialized representations.

 .. rubric:: Overview